OSA413/Sonic4_ModLoader/README.txt

-Last updated: 08.17.2018
+Last updated: 08.30.2018

 ===================
 What is this?
 ===================

 This program is a mod loader for Sonic 4 (both episodes).
-It contains a Mod Manager to manage your mods (enabling/disabling and mods priority), AMB Patcher to edit .AMB files, and CsbEditor to edit .CSB files.
+It contains a Mod Manager to manage your mods (enabling/disabling and changing mod priority), AMBPatcher to edit .AMB files, and CsbEditor to edit .CSB files.

-Mod Manager and AMB Patcher by OSA413 under MIT License.
+Mod Manager and AMBPatcher by OSA413 under MIT License.
 For information about third party programs refer to the "Third party works" section.